-Here are our picks for the best spatial and space-time abilities in anime, and why they’re so cool compared to other abilities.
+Here are my picks for the best spatial and space-time abilities in anime and why they're so cool compared to other abilities.

-Inside this spherical room, he can even manipulate things to the point of switching places with someone else to avoid an attack or initiating a more devastating combination attack.
+Inside this spherical room, he can even manipulate things to the point of switching places with someone else to dodge an attack or to initiate a more devastating combination attack.

-Kamui is one of Obito’s Mangekyo Sharingan abilities (which can also be used by Kakashi, since he has one of Obito’s eyes).
-The eyes awakened this ability after the tragic event where they lost Rin.
+Kamui is one of Obito's Mangekyo Sharingan abilities (which can also be used by Kakashi, since he has one of Obito's eyes).
+This ability was awakened after the tragic event where they both lost Rin.